adamjbradley/trading-strategies/top5/RCS_CNN_LSTM_Notebook/RCS_CNN_LSTM_Notebook/README.md

 a `/` (e.g. `EURUSD` or `EUR/USD`).
 The data loaders automatically normalize the symbol for Polygon's API.
 For the `yfinance` provider, append `=X` to currency pairs (e.g. `EURUSD=X`).
+When using `metatrader`, ensure the MetaTrader5 terminal is running.
+Use `--interval` or `--timeframe` to set the desired timeframe (e.g. `H1`, `M5`).
+The loader selects the symbol in the terminal and downloads the requested number of bars.

 ## 🔁 Feature Engineering